greena13/redux-and-the-rest/README.md

 Because the `connect` function separates access to `dispatch` (`mapDispatchToProps`) and access to the current Redux state (`mapStateToProps`), you have a few options.

-When your component needs access to all the resource's attributes anyway, you can pass the whole resource item into your component and then back out again in the handler:
+When your component needs access to all the resource's attributes anyway, you can pass the whole item into your component and then back out again in the handler:

 ```javascript
 import { connect } from 'react-redux'